gistvision/moca/README.md

 ```

 ## Dataset
+Dataset includes visual features extracted by ResNet-18 with natural language annotations.
 Note that this includes expert trajectories with both original and color-swapped frames.
-For details, please refer to the repository of <a href="https://github.com/askforalfred/alfred">ALFRED</a>.
+For details of the ALFRED dataset, please refer to the repository of <a href="https://github.com/askforalfred/alfred">ALFRED</a>.
 ```bash
 $ cd $ALFRED_ROOT/data
 $ sh download_data.sh